- Your Government

 - Determine safe people you can stay with or borrow money from.

-- Keep hotline phone numbers and change, a calling card, or a safety cell phone on you at all times for emergency phone calls.
+- Keep hotline phone numbers, a calling card, and cell phone on you at all times for emergency phone calls.
 Most crisis lines do accept collect calls and 911 is free.

 Safety in Your Own Home

 - Change the locks on your doors.
-(Landlords are legally obligated to change locks within 24 hrs if you are experiencing DV).
+(Landlords are legally obligated to change locks within 24 hrs if you are experiencing domestic violence).

 - Install locks on your windows.
-(Renters check with your landlord first.)
+(Check with your landlord first.)

 - Discuss and practice a safety plan with your children for when you are not with them.

-- Inform your children’s schools or caregivers who has permission to pick up your children.
+- Inform your children's schools or child care who has permission to pick up your children.

 - Inform neighbors and landlord that your partner no longer lives with you and to call the police if they see him or her near your home.

-Inform family, friends, neighbors and health care providers that you have a restraining order in effect.
+- Inform family, friends, neighbors and health care providers that you have an Order of Protection in effect.

-- Decide who at work you will inform of your situation, include building security.
+- Decide who at work you will inform of your situation, including building security.

 - Provide a photo of your abuser for quick identification.